adriendupuis/exercise-cleaner/README.md

 Usage
 -----

+The Exercise Cleaner is used to prepare exercises (code templates with missing parts that trainees must fill) and their solutions.

+The Exercise Cleaner mainly cleans code between tags which number is equal or greater than a desired exercise step.

 ### Tags

 Tags can be added as comments in exercises' files and the cleaner will treat what's inside.